datanav/docs/technical/tripletex-powerofficegov1.rst

 Tripletex Supplier to PowerOfficeGov1 Contact
 ---------------------------------------------
-Before any synchronization can take place, a link between a Tripletex Supplier and a PowerOfficeGov1 Contact must be established.
+Every Tripletex Supplier will be synchronized with a PowerOfficeGov1 Contact.

+If a matching PowerOfficeGov1 Contact already exists, the Tripletex Supplier will be merged with the existing one.
+If no matching PowerOfficeGov1 Contact is found, a new PowerOfficeGov1 Contact will be created.

 A Tripletex Supplier will merge with a PowerOfficeGov1 Contact if one of the following property combinations match: